python-poetry/poetry/docs/configuration.md

 ```

 {{% note %}}
-Your local configuration of Poetry application is stored in `poetry.toml` file,
+Your local configuration of Poetry application is stored in the `poetry.toml` file,
 which is separate from `pyproject.toml`.
 {{% /note %}}